-The principal objective of this research area is to reconstruct the perception and representation of spaces in ancient cultures.
-The research is carried out on the basis of archaeological remains and findings, texts and images.
-In the long term, this will include the examination of how spaces, spatial relations, movements and directions are perceived and imagined, how they are represented in various media and to what extent spatial perception, experience and representation affect the knowledge of spaces.
+The principal objective of this research area was to reconstruct the perception and representation of spaces in ancient cultures.
+The research was carried out on the basis of archaeological remains and findings, texts and images.
+This included the examination of how spaces, spatial relations, movements and directions are perceived and imagined, how they are represented in various media and to what extent spatial perception, experience and representation affect the knowledge of spaces.
 This in turn is followed by the question how this knowledge decisively influences spatial perception, experience and representation.
-The research of this area integrates the disciplines of literary studies and linguistics as well as archaeology.
-The graduate group Languages as well as a junior professor are key constituents of the area which is organized in four research groups.
+The research of this area integrated the disciplines of literary studies and linguistics as well as archaeology.
+The graduate group “Language”s as well as a junior professor were key constituents of the area which was organized in four research groups.